gaoding-inc/cocoapods-monorepo/README.md

 A tool for organizing code like monorepo.

 `cocoapods-monorepo` allowed you to specify a directory, so we can extend CocoaPods to support `monorepo` feature.
 Thanks to this plugin we can turn all the pods that under a specified directory into `Development Pods`.
-You will no longer need to specify all local paths in the `Podfile`, for example:
+You will no longer need to specify all local paths in the `Podfile`, eg.:

 ```ruby
 pod 'ModuleA', :path => 'path/to/ModuleA'